doda2025-team20/app/README.md

 ## Running the frontend via Docker

 The container image for the app repository is published to GitHub Container Registry (GHCR).
-Replace <org> with the name of your GitHub organization.

 Pull the image
 ```bash